-Internal walls comprising the walls of adjacent modules may be designed for a standard 300mm face face overall width, incorporating the sheathing boards, internal plasterboards and insulation between the C sections.
-The gap between the walls is a variable, depending on the number and thickness of boards and size of the wall studs.
+Internal walls comprising the walls of adjacent modules may be designed for a standard 300 mm face to face overall width, incorporating the sheathing boards, internal plasterboards and insulation between the C sections.
+The gap between the walls may be varied, depending on the number and thickness of boards and size of the wall studs.

 Overall stability is provided by the modules themselves, or by an external structure.
 The load path is through the walls of the 3-D units, and so removal of this load path means that the walls should be designed to either: